iamllcoolray/lovr-cli/README.md

 # LOVR

-lovr is a command line interface that initializes, manages, runs, builds LÖVE2D projects.
+lovr is a command line interface that manages LÖVE2D projects.

 ## Getting Started